Thamil7/Pelican-Accountants-Ltd/README.md

 Also used Montserrat, Arial, Helvetica and sans-serif.
 These fonts will be appealing for the customers to read.

 ## Images:
+I researched and used images that appropriate for the wesbite's content.
+I believe images plays major role in persuading clients to read further.
 # Testing
 # Bugs